(Click the main tab link above for the main download page.)

-You can then use your host's features (if available) to split the MIDI part by channel into individual "voices" and you can record each one of these one at a time using a monophonic analog synthesizer or otherwise as desired.
+You can then use your host's features (if available) to split the MIDI part by channel into individual "voice tracks" and you can record each one of these individually using a single monophonic analog synthesizer, plug-in or otherwise as desired.

-It is also possible to use this plug-in to process a polyphonic part or MIDI input from a controller optionally in real-time; while configuring one or multiple monophonic or polyphonic instruments to receive each individual MIDI channel from 1 to N (selected polyphony) to play back the polyphonic part all in real-time.
+It is also possible to use this plug-in to process a polyphonic part or MIDI input from a controller optionally in real-time; while configuring one or multiple monophonic or polyphonic instruments or plug-ins to receive each individual MIDI channel from 1 to N (selected polyphony) to play back the polyphonic part across this array of devices all in real-time.